vulkan-go/vulkan/README.md

 And you're set.
 However I must warn you that using this thing properly is not an easy task at all!

 First of all, you'd need a device with the native Vulkan API support.
 Major platforms like Windows and Linux are too clumsy so I decided to stick with Android.
-I bougth an Nvidia Shield K1 tablet for this, because of their early support back into the March of 2016: https://developer.nvidia.com/vulkan-android.
+I have bought an Nvidia Shield K1 tablet for this, because of their early support back into the March of 2016: https://developer.nvidia.com/vulkan-android.

-Current list of devices includes Android N devices, as specified at [Android NDK help pages](https://developer.android.com/ndk/guides/graphics/getting-started.html) and so far as I know Samsung Galaxy S7 has the native Vulkan drivers.
+Current list of devices includes some of the Android N devices, as specified at [Android NDK help pages](https://developer.android.com/ndk/guides/graphics/getting-started.html) and so far as I know Samsung Galaxy S7 has the native Vulkan drivers, but the one borrowed from a friend lacked the swapchain device extension.
+I'll try to maintain a list of supported devices here: [0vulkaninfo.md](https://gist.github.com/xlab/4caad9c24735d14d2c4d044d775c699b), so leave a comment if you've succeed with yours.

 In order to be able create apps for android using the Android NDK without any fancy stuff being done with ANativeWindow, I dedicated some time in May 2016 to create this framework: http://github.com/xlab/android-go.
 It works cool with EGL/GLES/GLES2 but of course that was a side-effect! ;) What I really did was the first Vulkan run.